How Do Schools Compost?

 Check out the ultimate school composting resource page for information about school and school district wide composting programs, bin designs, and compost curriculum!

-Of the 48 schools surveyed to date 87.5% had compost piles, 54.2% had vermicompost systems, and 29% used other forms of composting.
+Of the 48 schools surveyed (as of page creation date of 3/2014) 87.5% had compost piles, 54.2% had vermicompost systems, and 29% used other forms of composting.
 Many schools did a combination of vermicomposting and compost piles.
 The other category had three responses that use compost tumblers, two have their compost picked up by a municipal garbage company, and one has an earth tub.

 Most green materials for school compost are sourced from garden waste.
 Cafeteria waste made during meal prep and lunch room waste are the second highest contributors.